Developer(s) – Live Wire & AdGlobe

 Lifespan – 7/10

-The game can be made to last a total of 22 hours, give or take, which for a Metroidvania is a reasonable amount of time to last.
-It’s nowhere near on the level as what Hollow Knight can be made to last, but this puts it on par with the average 2D open-world title at least.
-With any luck, the developers did leave scope for expansion in the form of either a sequel or DLC because this is a series that is most definitely worth continuing after one game, but only time will tell on that one, unfortunately.
+The game can be made to last a total of 22 hours, give or take.
+Which for a Metroidvania is a reasonable amount of time to last.
+It’s nowhere near the level of what Hollow Knight can be made to last.
+But this puts it on par with the average 2D open-world title at least.
+With any luck, the developers did leave scope for expansion in the form of either a sequel or DLC because this is a series that is most definitely worth continuing after one game.
+But only time will tell on that one, unfortunately.

 Storyline – 8/10